- Senior Project Best Practices

 - Must have a schematic sketch (or other visual depiction) to verify the scope is clearly identified and communicated as to what you intend to do.

 - Must have appropriate third-party validation (by owner, permitting agency, lender, etc.).
-Example: if you are preparing a business plan then it must scrutinized by a bank or if you preparing construction drawings then they must be up to full building codes and/or approved by appropriate inspecting agency.
+Example: If you preparing construction drawings then they must be up to full building codes and/or approved by appropriate inspecting agency.

 - Must confirm and verify that funding has been (or will be) obtained to complete the project.

 - Must affirm that project is of sufficient scope to be worthy of a senior project.
-If it is a project involving more than one student then fully justify why more than one student’s involvement is needed and clearly delineate the scope of work of each.
+If it is a project involving more than one CM student, then fully justify why more than one student’s involvement is needed and clearly delineate the scope of work of each.

 - Must clearly identify the students roll and deliverables for the project.